 You can save your new apps to another drive or partition or you can save it to an already connected USB.

 Using this feature you can save new apps to another partition, an external drive, an SD Card or a USB Pen drive.

 This feature will be very helpful if you are facing disk space constraints on your System Drive.

-You can move Windows 10 Apps to another Drive or change default Save location for Documents, Music, Pictures, Videos.
 You can also Pick a Drive for installation in Windows Store before downloading the app.